jimchen1551/MPCS/Computer Science/Machine learning/Probability-based learning/Bayesian network.md

 - more compact than full [[Joint probability distribution]]
 - not assuming all features are conditional independent like the [[Naive Bayes model]]
+- If the topological structure correctly reflects the causal relationships b/w features in a dataset, the Bayesian network is called a **causal graph**.

 ## Markov blanket
 ![[Screen Shot 2022-11-28 at 14.55.50.png]]